 - plastic film

 - plastic bottles and tops

 - drinks cans

 - empty aerosols

-Green lidded bins for garden waste
+Green bins - garden waste

-What you can put in your garden waste bin.
+What you can put in your garden waste bin

 - grass cutting, plants and weeds